tdeoskar/NLP1-2017/README.md

 ## Pytorch tutorial

-Most of your projects will involve [PyTorch](http://pytorch.org/).
-We will have a tutorial on it where we introduce the key functionality of this library: `Tensor`, `Variable`, `Autograd`, and the `nn module`.
+Most of your projects will involve [PyTorch](http://pytorch.org/), so we will have a PyTorch tutorial in the *Laptopcollege*.
+This tutorial will focus on introducing you to the key functionality of this library: `Tensor`, `Variable`, `Autograd`, and the `nn module`.

+#### More
+The tutorials section of the PyTorch website is an excellent source.
+If you are interested in learning more about PyTorch, we especially recommend the following:
+* [Pytorch with Examples](http://pytorch.org/tutorials/beginner/pytorch_with_examples.html) for a general outlook on PyTorch
+* [Deep Learning NLP](http://pytorch.org/tutorials/beginner/deep_learning_nlp_tutorial.html) for some NLP related implementations
+* [Character RNN Classification](http://pytorch.org/tutorials/intermediate/char_rnn_classification_tutorial.html) and [Generating Names with a Character-Level RNN](http://pytorch.org/tutorials/intermediate/char_rnn_generation_tutorial.html) for a simple RNN implementation

 ## Required software